 - She fostered a habit of reading widely from many disparate sources.

 - She saved that information so she could later put seemingly unrelated ideas together in a creative way.

-Go beyond newsletters in your field or industry to subscribe to a variety of different general news, business, and finance newsletters as well.
-Be judicious in selecting your resources, since each will necessarily take up bandwidth in your busy day.
+Go beyond newsletters in your field or industry to subscribe to a variety of different general news, business, and financial newsletters as well.
+Be judicious in selecting your resources since each will necessarily take up bandwidth in your busy day.